web-animations/web-animations-codelabs/iconpopups/step1.md

 ### Alternatives

-1. If you're doing this codelab offline, include a local version of the `web-animations-next.min.js` script from a checked out [polyfill repo](https://github.com/web-animations/web-animations-js#web-animations-nextminjs)
+1. You can use [NPM](https://www.npmjs.com/package/web-animations-js) or [Bower](https://bower.io/) to depend on `web-animations-js`, version 2.0.0 or later.

-2. You can use [Bower](http://bower.io/) to depend on `web-animations-js`, version 2.0.0 or later.
+2. You could check out the [polyfill repo](https://github.com/web-animations/web-animations-js#web-animations-nextminjs) directly

 ## Next